 - Representing a hedge fund as plaintiff in a lawsuit against an insurance/variable annuity company and its directors involving claims of securities price manipulation, breach of fiduciary duty, misappropriation of trade secrets and breach of contract, among others.

-Ms. Shin also maintains an active pro bono practice.
-Most recently, Ms. Shin has represented New York City charter schools in bringing and challenging actions involving charter school co-locations.
+Susan also maintains an active pro bono practice.
+Most recently, she served as lead trial counsel in an international child abduction case brought in the S.D.N.Y. under the Hague Convention.
+Susan also has represented New York City charter schools in bringing and challenging actions involving charter school co-locations.

-Ms. Shin is a regular speaker on topics including legal ethics, commercial and financial litigation, and diversity, and is active in a variety of professional and community organizations.
-In 2020, Ms. Shin was appointed to the Commercial Division Advisory Council of the Supreme Court of the State of New York by Chief Judge Janet DiFiore.
+Susan is a regular speaker on topics including legal ethics, commercial and financial litigation, and diversity, and is active in a variety of professional and community organizations.
+In 2020, Susan was appointed to the Commercial Division Advisory Council of the Supreme Court of the State of New York by Chief Judge Janet DiFiore.
 She is a member of the National Asian Pacific American Bar Association (NAPABA) and serves on NAPABA’s CLE Selection Committee, and also has served in several leadership roles in the Asian American Bar Association of New York, including Board Member (2014-2015), President-Elect (2015-2016), and President (2016-2017).
-Ms. Shin also has served as a board member of New York City Outward Bound Schools and the New York County Lawyers’ Association Foundation.
+Susan also has served as a board member of New York City Outward Bound Schools and the New York County Lawyers’ Association Foundation.

-Ms. Shin received her J.D. from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar, and her B.A. from Rutgers University.
+Susan received her J.D. from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar, and her B.A. from Rutgers University.
 After graduating from law school, she served as a law clerk to the Honorable Raymond J. Dearie, United States District Judge for the Eastern District of New York.
-Prior to entering law school, Ms. Shin worked as an associate in a global investment bank’s investment management business.
+Prior to entering law school, Susan worked as an associate in a global investment bank’s investment management business.

 *Includes matters handled prior to joining Weil.